Skip to product information

 • Antique: 1870's - 1900

 • Details: A very old and very rare toothbrush and/or razor holder/dish.
 This pattern with apples, apple blossoms and a farmhouse cartouche is not easy to find, we've looked everywhere but were unable to find the maker.
 We have estimated the date based on the pattern being from the Victorian Aesthetic Movement.
-We think this would make a very unique soap dish.
+We think this would make a very unique soap dish or storage vessel.
 It is brown transferware and except for the typical ironstone stains, it is in great condition.
 It would make a great gift for an Ironstone collector, a great piece for an antique inspired bathroom, but can also be used as a decor piece, or trinket dish.

 • Material: Ironstone